 - Letter of recommendation

 AAJA will review applications and submit them to ABC News.
-Applicants will be notified in March.
-To apply, click here.
-Incomplete applications will not be considered.
-Email AAJA Program Coordinator Justin Seiter with questions at email@example.com.
+Applicants will be notified at the end of March/ early April.